 Bad Data is the Biggest Challenge in Healthcare

-Poor data quality is one of the biggest obstacles to conducting insightful analytics to help forecast infusion volumes and mix or to optimize the scheduling of infusion treatments in order to level the utilization of chairs.
+Successfully improving data quality is one of the biggest obstacles to conducting insightful analytics to help forecast infusion volumes and mix or to optimize the scheduling of infusion treatments to level the utilization of chairs.
 Usually, the check-in data is pretty accurate since it accompanies patient registration — it is the lack of (or the errors in) check-out data that is the problem.
-There are several underlying reasons for the poor quality of the data including:
+Reasons for the poor quality of the data including:

 - Nurses are swamped with the task of caring for patients that they simply do not have time to accurately enter the check-out data.
 As a result, the check out time is either missing or is grossly incorrect (i.e., it was entered in a batch at the end of the day based on memory)